Afoxcute/froxy/app/README.md

 # SeekerIP Frontend

-A modern React application for IP (Intellectual Property) management on the Hedera blockchain.
+A modern React application for IP (Intellectual Property) management on the Cronos blockchain.

 ## Features

-- **IP Asset Registration**: Upload and register IP assets on Hedera
+- **IP Asset Registration**: Upload and register IP assets on Cronos
 - **License Management**: Create and manage licenses for IP assets
 - **Revenue Distribution**: Pay revenue and distribute royalties
 - **Modern UI**: Beautiful, responsive design with glassmorphism effects